Cancino History, Family Crest & Coats of Arms

 Early History of the Cancino family

-Another 188 words (13 lines of text) covering the years 1598 and 1760 are included under the topic Early Cancino History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cancino research.
+More information is included under the topic Early Cancino History in all our PDF Extended History products and printed products wherever possible.

 Cancino Spelling Variations

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations of Cancino are Cancilla, Cancelliere, Cancellieri, Cancelli, Cancella, Cancello, Cancillo, Cancellotti, Cancellosi and many more.

 Early Notables of the Cancino family (pre 1700)